ionic-enterprise/tutorials-and-demos-vue/README.md

 - `pnpm dev`
 - etc...

+## Development Workflow

+To develop any if the projects within the mono-repo, use the `--filter` option with a couple of standard scripts.
+For example, to work on the `tea-taster` demo, open a couple of terminal sessions and run the following commands:

+- `pnpm --filter ./demos/tea-taster dev`
+- `pnpm --filter ./demos/tea-taster test:dev`

 ## Credentials

 Some of these applications use live backend APIs that require a login.
 In such cases, unless you have been given your own credentials, please use the following: